Some collapsing operations for 2-dimensional precubical sets: Examples

 \section{Examples}

-In this section, we use our reduction techniques to compute small models for three simple precubical sets.
-In each case, we know \emph{a priori} that the geometric realizations of the model and the given precubical set are dihomotopy equivalent relative to the extremal elements and have isomorphic fundamental bipartite graphs.
+In this section, we use our reduction techniques to compute small models of three well-known example precubical sets.
+In each case, we know \emph{a priori} that the geometric realizations of the model and the given precubical set are dihomotopy equivalent relative to the extremal elements and have isomorphic fundamental bipartite graphs and homotopy equivalent d-path spaces between extremal elements.
+In order to construct the small models, we use basically the following straightforward procedure: We run through the 2-dimensional cubes as long as it is possible to eliminate one and after that we proceed similarly with the 1-dimensional cubes.

 \begin{ex}\rm Consider the $2$-dimensional precubical set depicted in figure \ref{holes} below.
 The grey squares represent the elements of degree $2$, the arrows represent the elements of degree $1$, and the end points of the arrows represent the elements of degree $0$.
 The arrow corresponding to an edge $x$ points from $d_1^0x$ to $d_1^1x$.
 The left-hand edge of a square $x$ is $d_1^0x$, the right-hand edge is $d_1^1x$, the lower edge is $d_2^0x$, and the upper edge is $d_2^1x$.
 We use the following sequence of $2$-dimensional reductions to deform this precubical set into the $1$-dimensional precubical subset depicted in figure \ref{holes1}: We proceed linewise from the top left square to the bottom right square using Theorem \ref{elimination1} with $b=1$ to eliminate all squares except for the four squares on the right of the holes where we use Theorem \ref{elimination2} with $a=2$ and $b=0$ and the four squares below the holes where we use Theorem \ref{elimination2} with $a=1$ and $b=1$.
 A sequence of $1$-dimensional reductions using Theorem \ref{elimination3} with $b=0$ permits us to simplify the model further to the $1$-dimensional precubical set with four vertices in figure \ref{holes2}.
 From this we obtain the final model in figure \ref{holes3} using Theorem \ref{elimination3} twice with $b=1$. \end{ex}